 Key Stage 5

 At Key Stage 5 students follow the AQA exam specification.
-This is examined at AS in 2 papers: The Tudors 1485-1603 and The American Dream 1945-1980.
-At A2 students continue to study these two topics.
-In addition they complete a Non Examined Assessment on the Wars of the Roses, which is worth 20% of their final grade.
+This includes: The Tudors 1485-1603 and The American Dream 1945-1980.
+In addition to the two exam units students complete a Non Examined Assessment on the Wars of the Roses, which is worth 20% of their final grade.

 We believe here at The Sele School that Religious Education (RE) both supports and strengthens the development of the whole child - spiritually, morally, socially, culturally and intellectually.
 Students are encouraged to reflect on their own views and beliefs alongside learning about the principal religious views represented in this country.
 They gain an insight into how religious beliefs and traditions can influence communities and individuals.

 As part of the core curriculum RE must be taught to all registered pupils and the Local Education Authority provides an Agreed Syllabus for us to follow.
 The Hertfordshire Agreed Syllabus of Religious Education 2017-2022 is used as the basis of our planning and delivery of RE at Key Stage 3.
 At GCSE all students will study either Full Course or Short Course Religious Studies, where they are able to explore a number of philosophical and ethical topics.

 Year 7 begin with learning about the 5 main world religions before exploring; what it means to be British, what it means to live in a Multi-Cultural society in Britain and factors that make up a British identity.